Improving significance of binary black hole mergers in Advanced LIGO data using deep learning : Confirmation of GW151216: Analysis of O1 and O2 data

 We report the parameter estimation results for \newevent using the fully Bayesian code \bilby~\cite{Ashton:2018jfp, bilby_gwtc1}.
 For the analysis, we estimate the noise power spectral density with \bayeswave~\cite{Becsy:2016ofp} using $16$~sec of data around \newevent.
-The posteriors with \waveform model~\cite{Cotesta:2020qhw} which includes higher order modes, are shown in the Fig.~\ref{fig:PE} for some of the parameters.
-There are other detailed analyses for the event which take in to account other various waveform models and priors cab be found in~\cite{odds_GW151216, pratten2020assessing, huang2020source}.
-We find that $\newevent$ has component masses of $\massone$ and $\masstwo$ with the inverse mass ratio of $\sim 2$ with the luminosity distance of $\lumdist$.
+The posteriors with \waveform model~\cite{Cotesta:2020qhw} which includes higher order modes, are shown in the Fig.~\ref{fig:PE} for mass ratio, chirp mass, luminosity distance and effective spin.
+Other detailed analyses for the event which take into account various waveform models and priors can be found in~\cite{odds_GW151216, pratten2020assessing, huang2020source}.
+We find that \newevent has component masses of $\massone$ and $\masstwo$ with the inverse mass ratio of $\sim 2$ with the luminosity distance of $\lumdist$.
 Also 90\% credible intervals for effective inspiral spin parameter show non-zero spins with $\chieff$ of $\chieffval$.
-The expected posteriors from the parameter estimation also serves as a check that the event is indeed BBH merger.
+The expected posteriors from the parameter estimation also serves as a check that the event is indeed a BBH merger.
 We also plan to analyse the other marginal events in detail with data quality checks and parameter estimation.